-Since 2005 the aim of CRELL is to monitor the contribution of European education and training systems to the achievement of the Union objectives specified in the Lisbon Agenda and more recently within the ET 2020 and EU 2020 agendas and to carry out research on lifelong learning based on indicators and benchmarks.
-Objectives for 2012 are the strengthening of the following research areas: language skills and literacy assessment; benefits, outcomes and returns to education and training including school-to-work transition, higher education, educational outcomes for migrants students;

-early school leaving, and early childhood education; adult participation in lifelong learning; performance assessment in education.
-Furthermore, CRELL will support the Commission in the areas of education for employability and mobility and in the development of new indicators such as civic skills, teachers' professional development, measurement of ICT skills, and learning to learn and creativity competences.
-CRELL research team also contributes to the writing of the annual progress report on common European objectives in Education and Training.
+Since 2005 the aim of CRELL is to monitor the contribution of European education and training systems to the achievement of the EU objectives specified in the Lisbon Agenda and more recently within the ET 2020 and EU 2020 agendas and to carry out research on lifelong learning based on indicators and benchmarks.
+In 2012, CRELL will work on the development of an evaluation tool for assessing the progress of Member States towards reaching the EU 2020 headline target on education and training.
+Further work will include the secondary analysis of large datasets from European and international surveys (PISA, PIAAC and TALIS).
+Other objectives for 2012 include strengthening the following research areas: language skills and literacy assessment; benefits, outcomes and returns to education and training, including school-to-work transition, higher education, educational outcomes for migrants students; early school leaving, and early childhood education; adult participation in lifelong learning; performance assessment in education.
+Furthermore, CRELL will support the Commission in the areas of education for employability and mobility and in the development of new indicators in areas such as vocational education and training, adult skills, civic skills, teachers' professional development, measurement of ICT skills, transversal competences.
+CRELL researchers will also contribute to the preparation of the Commission's annual Education Monitor

-The Memorandum of Understanding with the IPTS was signed in 2006 with the objective of providing DG EAC with policy support to ICT use in education and training.
-The objective of 2012 is to connect the ongoing work of IPTS on the 'Foresight on a creative and innovative European Learning Society in 2020' to ongoing policies as 'New Skills for New Jobs' and the 'Updated framework for co-operation in education and training in 2010 and beyond'.
-Particular emphasis will be given to emerging skills and competencies in a digitised knowledge society, to innovative learning through the support of ICT and the implications for learning practices and institutions.
-In addition a specific study will explore the building up of a digital competence framework based on the reference levels of the EQF and looking into all levels E&T as being specified under the NSNJ agenda and the Digital agenda.
+Since 2006, DG EAC relied on the expertise of IPTS for studies on ICT and education through specific Administrative Arrangements.
+The objective of the administrative agreement for 2012 is to connect the ongoing work of IPTS on the "Foresight on a creative and innovative European Learning Society in 2020" to ongoing policies such as the "Agenda on New Skills for Jobs" and the "strategic framework for European cooperation in education and training ("ET 2020")".
+Particular emphasis will be given to the concept development of a new initiative in order to upscale existing and potential implementation pilots on creative learning and innovative teaching.
+In addition, the specific study launched in 2011 building up descriptors for digital competences as being specified under the "Agenda on New skills for Jobs" and the Digital Agenda will be completed.
 This competence framework will build further on past work on an e-competence framework for ICT professionals but orient itself to all users and thus learners at all levels lifelong and life-wide.

-4.6.13.
+4.6.14.
 Network renewals -NESET